swarnavsgh/3tierApp/README.md

-   # 🚀 2ndWeeksofCloudOps - 3 tier Application
+   # 🚀 CloudDevOps - 3 tier Application

 ✨This repository is created to learn and deploy  3-tier application on aws cloud. this project contain three layer Presentation, Application and database